Appeal procedure

 Here is a YouTube video.
 Click on it to watch.
 The data protection regulations of google apply!

 The Hochschule Niederrhein is one of the largest and most efficient universities of applied sciences in Germany.
-We open up perspectives: With future-proof academic apprenticeships and problem- and transfer-oriented research , we create the basis for our graduates to be in demand on the job market.
+We open up new perspectives: With a future-oriented academic apprenticeship and problem- and transfer-oriented research , we create the foundation course for our graduates to be in demand on the job market.

 We are a renowned educational and research institution in the German university landscape.
 With ten faculties, campuses in Krefeld and Mönchengladbach and around 14,000 students, we are an important contact for companies in the region when it comes to research and transfer.

-Our 87 Bachelor 's and 27 Master's degree programmes cover a wide range of subjects and are tailored to the needs of the region.
-The Faculties of Electrical Engineering and Computer Science, Mechanical and Process Engineering, Industrial Engineering and Health Care are located at the Krefeld South Campus.
-The Campus Krefeld West is home to the Faculties of Chemistry and Design.
-And in Mönchengladbach, in addition to the largest faculty of the university, Business Administration and Clothing Technology, the Faculties of Food, Nutrition and Hospitality Sciences are located.
+Our 87 Bachelor's and 27 Master's degree programmes cover a wide range of subjects and are tailored to the needs of the region.
+The Faculties of Electrical Engineering and Computer Science, Mechanical and Process Engineering, Industrial Engineering and Health Care are located at Krefeld South Campus.
+The Krefeld West Campus is home to the Faculties of Chemistry and Design.
+And in Mönchengladbach, in addition to the largest faculty of the university, Faculty of Business Administration and Economics, the Faculties of Food and Nutrition Sciences, Social Sciences and Textile and Clothing Technology are based.

 Numerous advantages

 The Hochschule Niederrhein is committed to the quality of studies and teaching education.
-In addition to programme content and methods, we also focus on the framework conditions of the studies.
-Our Degree programmes should lead to sustainable employability and the ability to assume social responsibility.
-We regularly address the question of which key competencies are necessary for our graduates to be successful in the job market.
-We therefore develop our Degree programmes in permanent exchange with professional practice.
-We teach scientific problem-solving skills, but do not train for a specific job.
-We stand for consistent practical application in teaching education.
+In addition to programme content and methods, we also focus on the general conditions of studies.
+Our degree programmes should lead to sustainable employability and the ability to assume social responsibility.
+We regularly address the question of which key competencies are necessary for our graduates to be successful on the job market.
+We therefore develop our degree programs in constant exchange with professional practice.
+We teach scientific problem-solving skills, but do not train students for a specific job.
+We stand for a consistent practical and application-oriented approach to teaching education.
 Cooperation with companies is important to us.
-Theory and practice in studies do not form a contradiction but complement each other.
+Theory and practice in studies are not contradictory but complement each other.

-The group of our first-year students has become more heterogeneous.
+Our group of first-year students has become more heterogeneous.
 This places high demands on our teaching education.
 At the same time, the diversity of our students offers great opportunities and potential for teaching education.
-We want to take advantage of this through project-oriented, problem-based and research-based learning in learning groups with different compositions.
+We want to take advantage of this through project-oriented, problem-based and research-based learning in differently composed learning groups.

 Research

 The Hochschule Niederrhein has made impressive progress in the area of research in recent years.
-This is due to an appropriate appointment policy, the establishment and promotion of cooperative doctoral projects, the sharpening of the research profile and the sustainable financial resources of the in-institutes.
-We also support individual outstanding scientists, but we particularly want to promote the formation of alliances and also launch professorships with reduced teaching loads.
+This is due to an appropriate appointment policy, the establishment and promotion of cooperative doctoral projects, the sharpening of the research profile and the sustainable financial resources of the affiliated institutes.
+We also support individual outstanding academics, but we particularly want to promote the formation of alliances and also establish professorships with a reduced teaching load.

 We want to further develop our core research areas accordingly.
-These are: Functional Surfaces, Applied Health and Nutrition Research, IT and Logistics Concepts, Innovative Product and Process Development, Social and Economic Innovations, and Energy Efficiency [Forschungsschwerpunkt der HN].
+These are: Functional Surfaces, Applied Health and Nutrition Research, IT and Logistics Concepts [Research Focus der HN], Innovative product and process development [Research Focus der HN], Social and Economic Innovations [Research Focus der HN] and Energy Efficiency [Research Focus der HN].

 Proximity to cooperation partners

-Transfer as a performance dimension is a key profile feature of the Hochschule Niederrhein.
-Through transfer, we can distinguish ourselves as an innovation driver and think tank for the region.
-At our university, young people are academically trained for their apprenticeship by participating in one of the many transfer processes at the university into the economy, society or politics.
-In this philosophy, participation in the process as such leads to the actual goal of a university education, the development of one's own personality, academic preparation for a profession, and active testing of the methodological and professional skills learned in the studies.
+Transfer as a performance dimension is a key profile feature of The Hochschule Niederrhein.
+Transfer enables us to distinguish ourselves as an innovation driver and think tank in the region.
+At our university, young people receive academic training for their future careers by participating in one of the many transfer processes at the university into business, society or politics.
+In this philosophy, participation in the process as such leads to the actual goal of higher education, the development of one's own personality, academic preparation for a profession and active testing of the methodological and professional skills learned during studies.

-We are a founding member of the University Alliance for Small and Medium-Sized Businesses, an association of more than twelve universities of applied sciences nationwide, which would like to bring more attention to our type of university nationwide.
+We are a founding member of the Hochschulallianz für den Mittelstand, an association of more than twelve universities of applied sciences throughout Germany, which aims to raise the profile of our type of university nationwide.
 We form networks with regional institutions and companies.
-Network cultivation includes numerous events such as the welcoming of newly appointed professors, which we traditionally hold together with the Mittlerer Niederrhein Chamber of Industry and Commerce.
-Half of the members of the advisory board for research and development are representatives of regional companies and it is an important communication channel to the regional economy.
-And the transfer of knowledge to companies is strengthened by a portfolio of scientific continuing education courses.
+Networking includes numerous events such as the welcoming ceremony for newly appointed professors, which we traditionally hold together with the Middle Lower Rhine Chamber of Industry and Commerce.
+Half of the Advisory Board for Research and Development is made up of representatives from regional companies and is an important communication channel to the regional economy.
+And the transfer of knowledge to companies is strengthened by a portfolio of scientific training courses.

 Safe workplace

-If the requirements under civil service law are met, the employee is initially appointed as a probationary civil servant, which is generally converted into a civil servant for life after a period of twelve months once the employee's suitability as a teacher has been established.
+If the requirements under civil service law are met, the candidate is initially appointed as a probationary civil servant, which is usually converted into a permanent civil servant position after a period of twelve months once the candidate's suitability as a teacher has been established.

-In the event that the requirements under civil service law are not met, the employee is initially hired as a temporary employee under private law.
-This will be terminated after the pedagogical suitability has been determined.
+In the event that the requirements for employment under civil service law are not met, the candidate is initially employed under a fixed-term employment contract under private law.
+This will be terminated once pedagogical suitability has been established.

 Attractive location

 Our Krefeld and Mönchengladbach sites are located on the left bank of the Lower Rhine, just under 20 kilometers apart.
-With 225,000 (Krefeld) and 260,000 inhabitants (Mönchengladbach), both location cities are among the major cities in North Rhine-Westphalia (NRW).
-Düsseldorf, the capital of the state of North Rhine-Westphalia, can be reached from both cities within a half-hour's drive.
+With 225,000 (Krefeld) and 260,000 inhabitants (Mönchengladbach) respectively, both cities are major cities in North Rhine-Westphalia (NRW).
+The NRW state capital Düsseldorf can be reached within half an hour's drive from both cities.
 The Netherlands can also be reached in just under half an hour by car or train.

-Krefeld is rich in greenery and, by its own account, is even the second greenest city in Germany.
-This is proven by the large number of avenues and public green spaces, several parks and, above all, the Krefeld city forest, a popular recreation and forest area near the center of Krefeld in the wider area of the city.
-The local recreation area Elfrather See offers many opportunities for water sports and a swimming lake.
-One of the main attractions is the Krefeld Zoo.
-It was founded in 1938 and currently houses about 1300 animals from 225 different species on an area of 13 hectares.
+Krefeld is rich in greenery and, according to its own figures, is the second greenest city in Germany.
+This is demonstrated by the large number of avenues and public green spaces, several parks and, above all, the Krefeld city forest, a popular recreational and woodland area close to the center of Krefeld.
+The Elfrather See recreation area offers many opportunities for water sports and a bathing lake.
+One of the main attractions is Krefeld Zoo.
+It was founded in 1938 and is currently home to around 1300 animals from 225 different species on an area of 13 hectares.

-The cityscape of Mönchengladbach is a combination of urban flair and rural charm.
-It is not for nothing that the city, with its numerous parks and forests, is also called a "metropolis in the countryside".
-Important architectural monuments such as Rheydt Castle and the prestigious Abteiberg Museum as well as an active cabaret, creative and cabaret scene characterize the city's cultural offerings.
-Summer customs are firmly anchored in society in the Lower Rhine region and also in Mönchengladbach.
-An important pillar of regional customs is formed by the shooting fraternities.
-Borussia Mönchengladbach, a Bundesliga soccer team, enjoys nationwide popularity beyond the city's borders.
+Mönchengladbach's cityscape is a combination of urban flair and rural charm.
+It is not for nothing that the city, with its numerous parks and forests, is also known as the "city in the countryside".
+Important architectural monuments such as Rheydt Palace and the prestigious Abteiberg Museum as well as an agile cabaret, creative and cabaret scene characterize the city's cultural offerings.
+Summer customs are firmly anchored in society on the Lower Rhine and also in Mönchengladbach.
+The shooting fraternities are an important pillar of regional customs.
+The Bundesliga soccer team Borussia Mönchengladbach enjoys nationwide popularity beyond the city limits.

 Family and gender-friendly university

-The Hochschule Niederrhein has been certified with the "audit familiengerechte hochschule" since 2010.
-In various fields of action, the university sets itself sustainable goals to create good framework conditions and to support employees and students in reconciling family and career or studies.
-In this context, existing and established offers relating to compatibility are strengthened and new needs-based offers are developed and tested.
-In addition, the university actively promotes equal opportunities and gender-equitable studies and working conditions.
+The Hochschule Niederrhein has been certified with the "family-friendly university audit" since 2010.
+The university sets itself sustainable goals in various fields of action in order to create good framework conditions and support employees and students in balancing family and career or studies.
+In this context, existing and established offers relating to work-life balance are strengthened and new needs-based offers are developed and tested.
+In addition, the university is actively committed to equal opportunities and gender-equitable studies and working conditions.

 Dual Career

 The Hochschule Niederrhein is a member of the Dual Career Network Rhineland.
-This means that we support and accompany you or your partner when starting your career in our region.
+This means that we will support and accompany you or your partner in your career start in our region.

 Further information: http://www.dualcareer-rheinland.de

-Unlike at a university, there is no fixed predetermined path to a professorship at a university of applied sciences.
-In addition to academic qualifications, the prerequisite for a call to an HAW professorship is proof of suitable professional experience outside of academia.
-Applicants need references from science and industry.
-In addition to an ideally above-average doctorate, applicants should be able to provide evidence of scientific publications.
-In addition, at least five years of professional experience, including three years outside academia, in the relevant fields of work is mandatory.
-A habilitation, on the other hand, is not required.
+Unlike at a university, there is no set path to a professorship at a university of applied sciences.
+In addition to academic qualifications, a prerequisite for appointment to a HAW professorship is proof of suitable professional experience outside of academia.
+Applications require references from academia and industry.
+In addition to an ideally above-average doctorate, they should be able to provide evidence of academic publications.
+In addition, at least five years of professional experience, including three years outside the university sector, in the relevant fields of work is mandatory.
+However, a habilitation is not required.

-The Hochschule Niederrhein offers didactic training and continuing training especially for newly appointed professors.
-In this way, it supports their arrival in teaching and the development of competence- and practical emphasis / orientation in teaching education.
-This includes the university didactic program "Arriving in teaching education at the HN".
-It includes a basic workshop on teaching in the digitalized world and a teaching education coaching program.
-In addition, further workshops on didactics in higher education can be attended in the hdw nrw network of universities of applied sciences in NRW.
+The Hochschule Niederrhein offers didactic training and continuing education, especially for newly appointed professors.
+In this way, it supports their arrival in teaching and the development of teaching education with a practical emphasis / orientation.
+This includes the higher education didactic program "Arriving in teaching education at the HN".
+It includes a basic range of workshops on teaching education in the digitalized world and coaching in teaching didactics.
+In addition, further higher education didactics workshops can be attended in the higher education didactics network hdw nrw of the universities of applied sciences in NRW.

 • special achievements in the application or development of scientific knowledge and methods gained during five years of professional practice, of which at least three years must have been spent outside the university sector, in a field corresponding to the above-mentioned subjects.